 6 - Cyber

-- Security assessment to identify system criticalities and supporting infrastructures;
+• Security assessment to identify system criticalities and supporting

 7 - Failure to

-- Specific communication and information activities to maintain a high level of the Group's reputation by stakeholders, which also includes a structured process of Corporate Social Responsibility with specific social responsibility initiatives and
+• Specific communication and information activities aimed at maintaining the Group's high level of reputation among stakeholders, which include, among other things, a structured Corporate Social Responsibility process with specific social

 8 - Anti-Corruption